tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 **Note:** When you do enumeration, TeamFiltration is building up a database of previous attempts, and will skip the usernames it already tried to enum for this specific domain (database is in the --outpath parameter).

-As you notice and as discussed above, the method is not supported by TeamsFiltration on our target tenant.
+As you notice and as discussed above, the method is not supported by TeamFiltration on our target tenant.

 #### Detection opportunities